 Here’s what a buyer’s agent will do for you: show you properties for sale, provide a market analysis to help you determine a home’s value, discuss negotiating strategy, present your offer to the seller’s agent, assist in managing the home inspection, your application for a mortgage, and execution of the purchase and sale agreement, and attend the final walk-through and closing.

-A buyer’s agent can also provide referrals for home inspectors, contractors, or other professionals you may need in connection with your home purchase.
+A buyer’s agent can also provide referrals for home inspectors, contractors, or other professionals you might need in connection with your home purchase.

 In most other states, when you decide to buy a house, your real estate agent would write up an offer on a standard form that’s used statewide.
 After a bit of negotiating, you and the seller would sign the offer form, thus turning it into your purchase contract.